symbiote-h2020/SymbIoTeSecurity/README.md

 ```
 compile('com.github.symbiote-h2020:SymbIoTeSecurity:{tag}')
 ```
-by the **SymbIoTe Security Team**.

 ## Instructions for java developers
+This section provides the information about usage of SymbIoTe Security library in the java code.
 #### End-user Security Handler

-Security handler class provides some useful methods:
+Security handler class is a thin java client providing some useful methods:
-  - `Map<String, AAM> getAvailableAAMs()` - returns map of all currently available security entrypoints to symbiote (getCertificate, login, token validation) as obtained by the core AAM
+  - `Map<String, AAM> getAvailableAAMs()` - returns map of all currently available security entrypoints to symbiote (getCertificate, login, token validation) obtained from core AAM.
+Information about components registered in core AAM is included.
-  - `Map<String, AAM> getAvailableAAMs(AAM aam)` - returns map of all currently available security entrypoints to symbiote (getCertificate, login, token validation) for AAM specified specified in parameter
+  - `Map<String, AAM> getAvailableAAMs(AAM aam)` - returns map of all currently available security entrypoints to symbiote (getCertificate, login, token validation) obtained from AAM specified in parameter.
+Information about components registered in this specified AAM and in core AAM is included.
- - `Token login(AAM aam)` - returns home token for your account in a given AAM
+ - `Token login(AAM aam)` - returns home token for your account in a given AAM (token is a digital object used as a container for security-related information.
+It serves for authentication and/or authorization purposes).
- - `Map<AAM, Token> login(List<AAM> foreignAAMs, String homeToken)` - allows you to login to foreign AAMs (you don't have account in) using home token.
+ - `Map<AAM, Token> login(List<AAM> foreignAAMs, String homeToken)` - allows you to acquire foreign tokens to foreign AAMs (in which you don't have accounts) using home token.
- - `Token loginAsGuest(AAM aam)` - returns guest token that allows access to all public resources in symbIoTe
+ - `Token loginAsGuest(AAM aam)` - returns guest token that allows access to all public resources in symbIoTe.
  - `ValidationStatus validate(AAM validationAuthority, String token,
                                   Optional<String> clientCertificate,
                                   Optional<String> clientCertificateSigningAAMCertificate,
+                                  Optional<String> foreignTokenIssuingAAMCertificate)`
-                                  Optional<String> foreignTokenIssuingAAMCertificate)` - validates your token to the specified AAM
+                                  - validates your token by the specified AAM.
- - `Certificate getComponentCertificate(String componentIdentifier, String platformIdentifier)` - returns component with specified identifier for the platform
+ - `Certificate getComponentCertificate(String componentIdentifier, String platformIdentifier)` - returns certificate of the specified component belonging to the given platform.
  - `Certificate getCertificate(AAM homeAAM,
                                    String username,
                                    String password,
-                                   String clientId)` - method used to acquire a certificate(PKI) for this client from the home AAM
+                                   String clientId)` - method used to acquire a certificate(PKI) for this client from the home AAM (AAM in which actor is registered).
-This private key will be used to sign-off the request to AAM
+The private key matching the acquired certificate will be used to sign the requests to AAM.
-- `buildCredentialsWallet()` - reads all certificates in the keystore and populate the credentialsWallet
+- `getAcquiredCredentials()` - returns all saved credentials bounded with a particular AAM.
+- `AAM getCoreAAMInstance()` - returns the Core AAM instance.
+- `void clearCachedTokens()` - clears all acquired tokens from memory (credentialsWallet).

 See [SecurityHandler.java](https://github.com/symbiote-h2020/SymbIoTeSecurity/blob/develop/src/main/java/eu/h2020/symbiote/security/handler/SecurityHandler.java)